CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 3. Installation
-The installation process on Windows has been designed for simplicity and ease of use.
-To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will automatically start with minimal user input required.
-The script will check if either Anaconda or Miniconda is installed on your system.
+The installation process on Windows has been designed to be fully automated.
+To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will execute with minimal user input required.
+The script will check if either Anaconda or Miniconda is installed and can be accessed from your system path.
 If neither is found, it will automatically download and install the latest Miniconda release from https://docs.anaconda.com/miniconda/.
-After setting up Anaconda/Miniconda, the installation script will proceed with the installation of all necessary Python dependencies.
+Following this step, the script will proceed with the installation of all necessary Python dependencies.
 This includes Keras 3 (with PyTorch support as the backend) and the required CUDA dependencies (CUDA 12.4) to enable GPU acceleration.
-If you'd prefer to handle the installation process separately, you can run the standalone installer by executing *setup/install_on_windows.bat*.
+Should you prefer to handle the installation process separately, you can run the standalone installer by running *setup/install_on_windows.bat*.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
 To fix this, you can either: